Stand Up Guys

-Stand Up Guys is a 2012 American black comedy crime film directed by Fisher Stevens and starring Al Pacino, Christopher Walken, and Alan Arkin.
+Stand Up Guys is a 2012 American dark comedy crime film directed by Fisher Stevens and starring Al Pacino, Christopher Walken and Alan Arkin.
 The film was released in North America on February 1, 2013.
-"Stand up guy" is an American phrase meaning a loyal and reliable friend.
+The term "stand-up guy" is an American phrase meaning a loyal and reliable friend.

 Plot

-Doc (Christopher Walken) picks up his old friend Val (Al Pacino) from prison.
+Doc picks up his old friend Val from prison.
 At Doc's apartment, while Val is in the bathroom, Doc approaches him with a gun but does nothing.
-They go for coffee and Val says he wants to "party".
-They go to a brothel but Val cannot perform, so Doc and Val break into a pharmacy and steal several bottles of drugs.
-Val overdoses on Viagra, has sex with a prostitute named Oxana and they go to a club.
-Val takes some of the other drugs to get a buzz.
-Two thugs approach them for no apparent reason and they leave.
-Val passes out in the car and Doc considers killing him again, but takes him to the hospital.
+They go for coffee, and Val says that he wants to "party".
+They go to a brothel, but Val cannot perform, so Doc and Val break into a pharmacy and steal several bottles of drugs.
+Val takes a lot of medication for erectile dysfunction, and he has sex with a prostitute named Oxana, after which they go to a nightclub, while Val takes some of the other drugs to get a buzz.
+Val passes out in the car and Doc again considers killing him, but instead takes him to the hospital.

-The nurse they see is Nina Hirsch (Julianna Margulies), the daughter of their old friend Richard (Alan Arkin), who tells them he lives in a retirement home.
-Thereafter, they go to a local diner where Val correctly guesses that Doc is to kill him.
-Doc says he has been given until 10 a.m. to do the job, or else he will be killed as well.
-Outside, they steal a car and pick up Richard, who had once been their getaway driver.
-Richard gets behind the wheel and into a highway chase with the police.
-When Richard desires his first threesome, they go back to the brothel to fulfill his wish, though he feels guilty about it despite being a widower.
+They see Nurse Nina Hirsch, the daughter of their old friend Richard, who tells them that he lives in a retirement home.
+Thereafter, they go to a local diner, where Val correctly guesses that Doc is hired to kill him.
+Doc says that he has been given until 10 a.m. to do the job, or else he will be killed as well.
+Outside, they steal a car and pick up Richard Hirsch, who had once been their getaway driver.
+Hirsch takes the wheel and goes into a highway chase with the police.
+When Hirsch desires his first threesome, the men return to the brothel to fulfill his wish, although he feels guilty about it despite being a widower.